Background of the Cancer Benefit Program (the Program) sponsored by FASNY, AFDNYS, NYSAFC and NYSAC (the Associations)

 Q17.
 Is the Program available to all volunteer firefighters?

-- The volunteer has served at least five years as an interior firefighter as evidenced by passing an OSHA compliant mask fit test each year; and,
+- The active volunteer has served at least five years as an interior firefighter as evidenced by passing an OSHA compliant mask fit test each year; and,

 - Upon entrance into the volunteer service, the volunteer firefighter successfully passed a physical examination which did not reveal any evidence of cancer.